ja-guzzle/docs/src/pages/api/api.md

 tags: [api, guzzle-docs]
 ---

-# Guzzle Service Rest Api
+# Guzzle Service Rest API

-welcome to the Guzzle Serices Rest Api Reference.
+Welcome to the Guzzle Services Rest API Reference.

 Representational State Transfer (REST) APIs are service endpoints that support sets of HTTP operations (methods), which provide create, retrieve, update, or delete access to the service's resources.
 This article walks you through: